Slavery and Human Trafficking Statement

 Related Company Policies

-Risks to the BGL Group associated with the Act are managed in accordance with the Group Risk Management Policy.
+Risks to the BGL Group associated with the Act are managed in accordance with the Group Risk Management Framework.
 Specific materiality assessments are carried out across the supply chain in accordance with BGL procurement guidelines.
-Additionally the group operates a Whistleblowing Policy and actively encourages the reporting and exposure of unethical behaviour.
+Additionally the Group operates a Speak Up and actively encourages the reporting and exposure of unethical behaviour.

 Due Diligence Process for Slavery and Human Trafficking

-BGL employs staff members predominantly from within the UK, with a small contingent based in France.
-Employee relations are managed consistently across the Group by the Human Resources department.
-All relevant employees are paid at least the UK National Living Wage.
+BGL colleagues are predominantly based in the UK, with a small contingent based in France.
+Colleague relations are managed consistently across the Group by the Human Resources department.
+All relevant colleagues are paid at least the UK National Living Wage.

 Facilities services procured through third parties have been grouped into tiers, based on value and importance.
 Allowing us to identify which of our service providers we should focus the most attention on.